rhumphrey/LearnToCode/README.md

 A_Gentle_Introduction - Various source code and associated files for my 'A Gentle Introduction To...' series

+Experiments_in_AI - Various source code and associated files for my 'Experiments in AI' series

 Seven in Seven - Languages.docx - List of the Programming Languages covered in the 7 in 7 weeks books on Programming Languages

 Stack Overflow - Programming Languages.xls - Analysis for the Top Paying and Most Popular Programming Languages statistics from the Stack Overflow Developers Survey